-- 3. The responsibility to conduct oneself as a Tenant In a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - Residents are encouraged to report any issues or concerns regarding neighbor actions or community policies not being followed as outlined in the Resident Guide to the Fort Gordon Family Homes community management office via their website: gordonleasing@bbcgrp.com - The Resident Guide can be found in the Resident Portal under the "Community Info" tab - 4.
-The responsibility to allow the Landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the Landlord to make necessary repairs in a timely manner. - The responsibility to read all lease-related materials provided by the Landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.
+- 3. The responsibility to conduct oneself as a tenant In a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - Patio, lawn furniture, toys and playground equipment must be placed in the backyard. - CFH will try to resolve all concerns at the lowest level.
+Residents are encouraged to solicit Command involvement.
+Requests for resident moves will not be entertained as a result of resident disputes. - Residents must not interfere with the parking rights of other residents and public parking will be on a first come, first serve basis. - \circ Excessive noise is prohibited on the installation between 10:00 pm 6:00 am daily. - Refer to the CFH Resident Guide: www.cavalryfh.com - 4.
+The responsibility to allow the landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the landlord to make necessary repairs in a timely manner. - 5.
+The responsibility to read all lease-related materials provided by the landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.